jon-esperanza/trader-charles/README.md

  * **Trader Charles** - uses the help of the other Charles' to manage his trading account.

 ## Technologies Used
 Many of the libraries used in this project were standard. **numpy, pandas, and pickle** were mainly used for the helper functions. **Alpaca API and finviz** helped when dealing with stocks and trading.
 I implemented **Postgres** as a database to hold metadata for the stocks he finalized a trade with.
-This helps me develop a Flask API to query through his most and least profitable trades.
+This helps me develop a Flask API to query through his most and least profitable trades and deploy it on Heroku.
 In the future I would like to visualize this data.

 ## Features
 The order of operations for Charles is: